-- 1. Download the BIOS update .EXE file to another system. - 2.
-Copy the file e.g. O9010A12.EXE onto the bootable USB Flash drive. - 3.
-Insert the USB Flash drive into the system that requires the BIOS update. - 4.
-Restart the system and press F12 when the Dell Splash logo appears to display the One Time Boot Menu. - 5.
-Using arrow keys, select USB Storage Device and click Return. - 6.
-The system will boot to a Diag C:\> prompt. - 7.
-Run the file by typing the full filename e.g. O9010A12.exe and press Return. - 8.
-The BIOS Update Utility will load, follow the instructions on screen.
+1. Download the BIOS update .exe file to another computer.

+- 2. Copy the .exe file onto the bootable USB flash drive. - 3.
+Insert the USB flash drive into the computer that requires the BIOS update. - 4.
+Restart the computer and press F12 when the Dell logo appears to display the One Time Boot Menu. - 5.
+Using arrow keys, select USB Storage Device and press Enter. - 6.
+The computer restarts to a Diag C:\> prompt. - 7.
+Run the file by typing the complete filename and press Enter. - 8.
+The BIOS Update Utility is displayed.
+Follow the on-screen instructions.